Mountain Pacific Sports Federation

-The Mountain Pacific Sports Federation (MPSF) is a college athletic conference with members located mostly in the western United States, although it now has members as far east as Pennsylvania.
-The conference participates at the NCAA Division I level, primarily in Olympic sports that are not directly sponsored by a school's home conference (such as the Pac-12 and Big West, whose members all participate in MPSF competition in at least one of its sports).
+The Mountain Pacific Sports Federation (MPSF) is a college athletic conference with members located mostly in the Western United States, although it has added members as far east as Massachusetts.
+The conference participates at the NCAA Division I level, primarily in Olympic sports that are not sponsored by a school's primary conference (such as the Pac-12 and Big West, many of whose members participate in MPSF competition in at least one of its sports).

 History

-The MPSF was founded in 1992 and specifically created to provide an outlet for competition in non-revenue-producing Olympic sports.
-The MPSF conducts championships in men's volleyball; women's lacrosse; and indoor track, gymnastics, and water polo for both men and women.
-In 2010 the MPSF added women's swimming and diving to its list of sports, and added that sport for men in the 2011–12 season.
-The 2012–13 school year was the last for MPSF competition in men's soccer.
+The MPSF was founded in 1992 to provide an outlet for competition in non-revenue-producing Olympic sports.
+The MPSF conducts championships in men's volleyball, as well as indoor track, gymnastics, and water polo for both men and women.
+In 2010 the MPSF added women's swimming and diving, and added those sports for men in the 2011–12 season.
+The 2012–13 school year was the last for MPSF competition in men's soccer, and the 2020–21 school year was the last for MPSF women's lacrosse.

-The conference's membership varies by sport; 39 schools are MPSF members in at least one of its sponsored sports.
-Schools are not required to participate in the MPSF competition for each sponsored sport if their primary conference affiliation sponsors a competition in that sport (e.g. Pac-12 soccer and women's gymnastics).
+The conference membership varies by sport; 64 schools are MPSF members in at least one of its sponsored sports.
+Schools are not required to participate in MPSF competition for a sponsored sport if their primary conference sponsors a competition in that sport (e.g. Pac-12 in soccer and women's gymnastics before the conference's 2024 collapse).

-All MPSF members have a primary conference affiliation.
-All Pac-12 and Big West Conference members house at least one sport in the MPSF.
-The West Coast Conference is represented by six schools (BYU, Pacific, Pepperdine, Portland, Saint Mary's, San Diego), and the Mountain West Conference is represented by Air Force and San Jose State.
-Ten conferences are represented by one school each – the Allegheny Mountain Collegiate Conference (Penn State Behrend), the Big 12 Conference (Oklahoma), the Big Sky Conference (Sacramento State), the Big Ten Conference (Indiana), the California Collegiate Athletic Association (UC San Diego), the Great Northwest Athletic Conference (Alaska–Anchorage), the Pacific West Conference (Concordia–Irvine), the Southern Collegiate Athletic Conference (Austin), the Southland Conference (Incarnate Word), and the Western Athletic Conference (Grand Canyon).